gvengel/btrfs-maint/README.md

 # btrfs-maint

-Runs periodic maintenance task on mounted btrfs volumes.
+Runs periodic maintenance tasks on mounted btrfs volumes.
 Intended for use with /etc/cron.daily or similar.